The pressure to compete on a global scale can be a double-edged sword for education.

 As curricula all over the world change to cover fewer topics in more depth, while focusing on nurturing skills needed for the future workforce, it is important to consider changing the way we assess students as well.

-The primary goal is to choose a method which most effectively assesses the subject being taught and may include the development of disciplinary skills (such as critical evaluation or problem solving) and support the development of vocational competencies (including effective communication or team skills).
+The main aim is to choose a method which effectively assesses the subject being taught.
+This can also include the development of skills such as critical evaluation or problem solving, as well as support the development of effective communication or team skills.
 For example, peer assessment might be an appropriate way to measure a student’s contribution to a collaborative problem solving question; digital tracking could record the process by which a student sources and selects relevant information.
 Technology can enable new methods of assessing such skills.